Medicated-Assisted Treatment

 Enrollment - You can learn more information about enrolling in New Pathway's addiction therapy treatment plan by calling (251) 298-7458.
 You will consult with an experienced enrollment coordinator in a private setting to learn more about you, your addiction history, and your overall health goals.

-Initial Appointment - Your provider will decide whether we can fulfill your treatment needs during your first visit.
-If you are admitted, you and your provider will work together to create a care plan that takes into account your entire medical history as well as your specific goals.
+Initial Appointment - During your first visit, your provider will assess whether your treatment needs can be met.
+If admitted, you will collaborate with your provider to develop a care plan that considers your complete medical history and specific goals.

-Induction - Once a patient-specific care plan has been completed, you will begin your induction on Buprenorphine/Naloxone (Suboxone).
-We will create a medication care plan that is exclusive for you.
-This medication plan will be monitored and adjusted to meet the specific needs of each patient.
-The majority of new patients will receive buprenorphine/naloxone (Suboxone) on their initial visit.
+Induction - Once a personalized care plan is established, you will begin your induction on Buprenorphine/Naloxone (Suboxone).
+A tailored medication care plan will be created specifically for you, which will be monitored and adjusted to meet your individual needs.
+Most new patients will receive buprenorphine/naloxone (Suboxone) during their initial visit.

-Treatment - Our providers will meet with you monthly to monitor your care plan during your treatment.
-A monthly drug test will be implemented to ensure compliance.
-Additionally, during your regular appointments with your New Pathways provider, your Suboxone medication prescription will be refilled.
-Your Suboxone prescription can be submitted to a pharmacy near you electronically.
-The New Pathways team will be with you at every step of the way, providing you support, encouragement and information.
+Treatment - Our providers will meet with you monthly to monitor your care plan throughout your treatment.
+A monthly drug test will be conducted to ensure compliance.
+During your regular appointments, your Suboxone prescription will be refilled, and it can be submitted electronically to a pharmacy near you.
+The New Pathways team will support you at every step, providing encouragement and information along the way.

-Counseling - Self-help programs and mental health services are essential components of a comprehensive addiction treatment plan.
-New Pathways collaborates with a number of counseling programs to help you find the right therapy for your needs.
-A National Institute of Health study found that counseling offers a source of motivation for patients to stay committed and supports positive behavioral changes.
+Counseling - Self-help programs and mental health services are vital parts of a comprehensive addiction treatment plan.
+New Pathways partners with various counseling programs to help you find the therapy that best suits your needs.
+A study by the National Institutes of Health found that counseling provides motivation for patients to remain committed to their recovery and supports positive behavioral changes.

-Recovery - New Pathways's comprehensive recovery support services are available throughout your recovery process.
-Counseling, group therapies, and community organizations are design to engage and assist patients after treatment.
-Our support team can provide help with navigating systems of care, removing barriers to recovery, and recovery process engagement.
-Individuals who participate in substance use disorder treatment and recovery support services typically have better long-term recovery outcomes.
+Recovery - New Pathways offers comprehensive recovery support services throughout your recovery journey.
+These include counseling, group therapies, and connections to community organizations designed to engage and assist patients after treatment.
+Our support team helps navigate care systems, removes barriers to recovery, and promotes ongoing engagement in the recovery process.
+Individuals who utilize substance use disorder treatment and recovery support services generally experience better long-term recovery outcomes.